A placed Wire type Connection between Module Entries.

 Choose the Place » <connection type> command from the main menus, where connection type is a Wire, Direct Connection, Cable, or Harness.

-Select a Connection type on the Active Bar located at the top of the workspace.
+Select a Connection type on the Active Bar located at the top of the design space.
 Click and hold an Active Bar button to access other connection commands.

-Right-click in the drawing workspace then select Place » <connection type> from the context menu.
+Right-click in the drawing design space then select Place » <connection type> from the context menu.